ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  {: pre}

 The microservices template deploys an online store that is composed of three microservices, each contained in their own GitHub repository.
 It also is a more complex toolchain that is preconfigured for:
-* continuous delivery
+* Continuous delivery
-* source control
+* Source control
-* blue-green deployments
+* Blue-green deployments
-* functional testing
+* Functional testing
-* issue tracking
+* Issue tracking
-* online editing
+* Online editing
-* messaging.
+* Messaging

-Regardless of which template you choose, the process for customizing the toolchain you create will generally be the same.
+Regardless of which template you choose, the process for customizing the toolchain you create is generally the same.

 After you clone the template, you will have a basic GitHub repository that contains a readme file and a `.bluemix` directory.
 The directory contains all of the configuration files that the toolchain requires to function.
 At a minimum, the `.bluemix` directory must contain the following files: